OCR-D/ocr-d.github.io/docs/guide.md

 ### Introspect individual tools

-This set of commands allows introspection of the metadata about individual tools within an `ocrd-tool.json`.
+This set of commands allows introspection of the metadata on individual tools within an `ocrd-tool.json`.

 The syntax is `ocrd ocrd-tool /path/to/ocrd-tool.json tool EXECUTABLE SUBCOMMAND`